Blog icon

 Fused sensor system for autonomous 3D scanning

-The payload will launch to the ISS, set inside an Astrobee robot platform.
-These cube-shaped robots support astronaut activities on the ISS, and the multi-resolution scanner is the first time one piece of tech will use both Astrobee payload bays simultaneously.
+The payload launched to the ISS on 22 March 2024 and was set inside an Astrobee robot platform.
+These cube-shaped robots support astronaut activities on the ISS, and the multi-resolution scanner is the first time one piece of technology will use both Astrobee payload bays simultaneously.

 Want to join the team of experts working at CSIRO?